teobresums/teobresums/C/src/README.md

 ### Parameters

- * Parameters are amnaged with specific and minimal routine based on libconfig.
+ * Parameters are managed with specific and minimal routines based on libconfig.
- * Pars are stored in a data structure and can be read/written in all the place of the code.
+ * Pars are stored in a data structure and can be read/written in all the places of the code using the proper routines.
  * For safety, change and write pars only in the main.
 Do otherwise only if strictly necessary.
  * Some pars are stored in some specific data structure (see below) for quick access.
 Be careful and do not abuse of this.
- * The code is initialized with a parameter file only.
+ * The code is initialized with a parameter file.
+Should be kept the only option.
  * Default pars are listed in `par/default.par`.
 Do not remove or overwrite this file; other example files can be found in the same dir.

 ### Data structures